Voimasta ja kunniasta

 Voimasta ja kunniasta ("Of Strength and Honor") is the second full-length album by the Finnish folk metal band Moonsorrow.
 It was released on 26 November 2001 through Spinefarm Records.

+Five of the six tracks have been performed live through the years with “Hiidenpelto” being the sole exception.
+“Sankarihauta”, “Kylän päässä” and “Aurinko ja Kuu” were first performed in late 2001, while “Sankaritarina” debuted no later than 2004 (though incomplete until 2011), being performed mostly as an encore.
+“Tyven” has been frequently played from tape since 2007, preceding “Sankarihauta”.